Welcome to today's edition of the Rush 24-7 podcast.

 We've been teaching self-esteem to young skulls full of mush in the American public school system for I don't know how many years, but it's decades.

-Because it actually does not build self-esteem, it creates a mishmash of what self-esteem really is.
+It creates a mishmash of what self-esteem really is.

-The way self-esteem is taught in the American vote school system is you don't have to do anything to be considered great or special or unique.
+The way self-esteem is taught in the American school system is you don't have to do anything to be considered great or special or unique.

 You just automatically are because your teacher told you.